jpherbst/qot-stack/readme.md

 # Performing QoT-based Clock Synchronization on the QoT Stack #
 The QoT Stack supports clock sycnhronization based on the Precision Time Protocol (PTP) and Network Time Protocol (NTP).
 We first talk about running the PTP-based clock synchronization service, and subsequently talk about NTP.

-# Running PTP Synchronization on the QoT stack #
+## Running PTP-based Clock Synchronization on the QoT Stack ##

-The QoT Stack's PTP service is based on the open-source Linux PTP project (http://linuxptp.sourceforge.net/) performs two-step clock synchronization.
+The QoT Stack's PTP service is based on the open-source Linux PTP project (http://linuxptp.sourceforge.net/), and performs two-step clock synchronization.
 It first aligns the local core clock to the network interface clock.
 Subsequently it performs timeline-based feed-forward synchronization over the network.
 Note that to run the PTP-based service, it is reccomended that the test platform contain an IEEE 1588 (PTP)-compliant network interface with support for hardware timestamping.
 To find a non-exhaustive list of PTP-compliant network interfaces please check the following link: http://linuxptp.sourceforge.net/ .
 Additionally, the kernel should also be enabled to support PTP.
 This is true for most mainline Linux kernel.
 However, if your kernel does not support PTP, follow the instructions at http://linuxptp.sourceforge.net/ .

 We assume that the PTP-compliant network interface is `/dev/ethX` where `X` is the interface number.
 To check if your interface supports hardware timestamping run the following command:
 ```